CtrlK

 Trigger Term Quality

 The trigger terms are weak and unnatural.
-'Harness Engineering plan hardening' and 'he-work' are jargon or possibly typos that users would not naturally say.
-Common terms like 'refine plan', 'improve plan', 'plan review', 'execution readiness' are absent.
+'Harness Engineering plan hardening' and 'he-work' are jargon/internal terminology that users would not naturally say.
+Common terms like 'refine plan', 'improve plan', 'plan review', or 'execution readiness' are missing.

 1 / 3